Conscription in Ireland

 Military conscription has never applied in Ireland (both Northern Ireland and Republic of Ireland).
 The Defence Forces are the armed forces of the Republic of Ireland, and serves as an all-volunteer military.
 Irish neutrality means Ireland has been neutral in international relations since the 1930s, though it has participated in several United Nations peacekeeping missions.

 Early history

 During the period of British rule, press gangs operated in Ireland as they did in Britain, conscripting men to serve in the Royal Navy.
 Impressment in Ireland began in the early modern era, with such activities peaking during major conflicts and then subsequently receding.
+For example, in 1734, impressment took place in Wicklow Town.
+Impressment was also common during the Napoleonic wars, although poverty in Ireland made sure that volunteers were usually available.

 In 1793, the Irish Militia was established by the Dublin Castle administration as a result of the outbreak of the French Revolutionary Wars to defend Ireland from invasion.
 Enlisted members of the Irish Militia were officially intended to be randomly chosen by local ballots, though widespread opposition to this led to the introduction of an amendment to allow for parishes to pay fines in lieu of holding ballots, which would be used to recruit volunteer replacements.